 How you enlarge or install an attic hatchway opening will depend on the type of framing used in your attic.

 Type of Framing

-It's also possible that the joists are running in the wrong direction for your ladder installation.
-With standard framing, this can be overcome by simply cutting the joists and then surrounding the rough opening with doubled-up headers and joists.
+It's also possible that the joists are running in the wrong direction for the ladder installation.
+With standard framing, this can be overcome by simply cutting out sections of the joists and then framing the rough opening with doubled-up headers and joists.
 With trusses, however, you may be out of luck.
 Check with a professional about your options.
 If an alteration is possible at all, it may be an involved process that is fairly expensive.